-As Finance and Administration Manager, Jane is responsible for managing all aspects of Firelight’s accounting, and oversees internal and external financial reporting.
+As Director of Finance, Jane is responsible for managing all aspects of Firelight’s accounting, and oversees internal and external financial reporting.
 She manages all operational systems, processes and policies for the organization.

 Jane joined the Firelight team in August 2011 with over 15 years of experience in the nonprofit sector.
 Jane previously served as Director of Development at Georgiana Bruce Kirby Preparatory School and as Accounting Director at KUSP Central Coast Public Radio in Santa Cruz.

 Jane began her career at the international professional services firm KPMG and provided audit, accounting and management advisory services to South Bay for-profit and nonprofit organizations as an independent practitioner.
 She studied at The Evergreen State College and San Jose State University, earning a BA in Humanities and pursuing additional studies in finance and accounting.